security-force-monitor/snr-developer-code-challenge-2022/README.md

 Hello and welcome to Security Force Monitor's (SFM) code challenge for Senior Developers!

 We're asking you to do a data wrangling and tooling task.
-You'll be creating a tool that transforms SFM's tabular data about security force organizational structures into graph that analysed and visualised.
+You'll be creating a tool that transforms SFM's tabular data about security force organizational structures into a graph that analysed and visualised.

 ### Task

-The data provided in `data/202106251341-HEAD-Mali-Backup-slime.xlsx` describes the security and defences forces of Mali.
+The data provided in `data/202106251341-HEAD-Mali-Backup-slim.tsv` describes the security and defences forces of Mali.

 The task is as follows:

-- Create a command line tool that can construct a directed graph from the given data and show the parentage and children of the unit called `32 Régiment d’Infanterie Motorisée` and output it in GraphML format.
+- Create a command line tool that can construct a directed graph from the given data, show the parentage and children of the unit called `32 Régiment d’Infanterie Motorisée` and output it in GraphML format.

 Your application should be: